This post may contain affiliate links. Please read our disclosure policy.

 Green Enchilada Sauce is tangy and rich and, best of all, so easy to make yourself!
 Just roast green chiles, then simmer them with tomatillos, onions, garlic, jalapeños and spices.
-Give the mixture a quick blend and you're ready to make enchiladas from scratch!
-Watch the video at the bottom to see the step by step process of making homemade green enchilada sauce - you won't believe how easy it is.
+Give the mixture a quick blend and you’re ready to make enchiladas from scratch!
+Watch the video below to see the step by step process – you won’t believe how simple it is.

 When it comes to comfort food, Green Chile Chicken Enchiladas are hard to beat.
-I love the tender chicken, silky green sauce, melty cheese and tortilla, soft in the middle with edges that get perfectly crisp in those last few minutes in the oven.
+I love the contrast of textures – tender chicken, silky green sauce, melty cheese, and tortillas that stay soft in the middle while the edges get perfectly crisp in those last few minutes in the oven.
+Once you try this recipe, you’ll find it difficult to go back to the canned version.

-- Tomatillos: Look for firm, bright green fruit with the papery husk intact.
+• Tomatillos: Look for firm, bright green fruit with the papery husk intact.
+They should feel like firm tomatoes when gently squeezed.
+Smaller tomatillos tend to be more flavorful than larger ones.

-- Jalapeño Peppers: Look for firm, deep green peppers.
+• Jalapeño Peppers: Look for firm, deep green peppers.
 Avoid those with soft spots or discoloration.
-(Wear gloves when cutting and seeding to protect your skin from irritation.)
+For milder sauce, remove all seeds and membranes.
+I always wear gloves when handling these to avoid the burning sensation that can last for hours.

 Why Homemade is Sauce Worth the Effort